ibab/lhcb-software/Rec/Rich/RichAlignment/scripts/Aerogel/ReadMe.txt

  > SetupProject Brunel v43r0

-Start ipython (just more conveinent that python, as it remembers history etc.)
+Start ipython (just more convenient that python, as it remembers history etc.)

  > ipython